basho-labs/the-basho-community/release-notes/riak-community-0.3.md

 ### Blog Posts and Podcasts

+* George Reese wrote an article for O'Reilly called [Object/NoSQL Mapping for Riak with Dasein Persist](http://broadcast.oreilly.com/2012/05/object-nosql-mapping-for-riak-with-dasein-persist.html). [**May 28**]
 * Nam Nguyen wrote a blog post called [One week with Riak](http://techualization.blogspot.com/2012/05/one-week-with-riak.html). [**May 28**]
 * The team at Qbranch wrote [a great blog](http://blog.frli.se/2012/05/riak-at-qbranch.html) post about how and why they are using Riak in production. [**May 25**]
 * Srdjan Pejic wrote a blog post regarding the integration of [2i with MapReduce in Ruby](http://batasrki.github.com/blog/2012/05/23/riak-2i-as-a-means-of-querying/). [**May 23**]